-For newbies, Git is a free and open source, fast and distributed version control system (VCS), which by design is based on speed, efficient performance and data integrity to support small-scale to extensive software development projects.
+Git is a free and open source, fast and distributed version control system (VCS), which by design is based on speed, efficient performance, and data integrity to support small-scale to extensive software development projects.

-Git is a software repository that allows you to keep a track of your software changes, revert to previous version and create another versions of files and directories.
+Git is a software repository that allows you to keep track of your software changes, revert to previous versions, and create another version of files and directories.

 Git is written in C, with a mix of Perl and a variety of shell scripts, it’s primarily intended to run on the Linux kernel and has a number of remarkable features as listed below: